sphinx-doc/sphinx/doc/development/html_themes/index.rst

 search term was found.
 You can use the CSS selectors:

 - ``ul.search li.context-index``:
-  If the search term is found in an index such as the glossary
+  For results in an index, such as the glossary
 - ``ul.search li.context-object``:
-  If the search term a code object such as a python function
+  For results in source code, like Python function definitions
+- ``ul.search li.context-title``:
+  For results found in section headings
 - ``ul.search li.context-text``:
-  If the search term is found in plain documentation text
+  For results found anywhere else in the documentation text
-- ``ul.search li.context-title``:
-  If the search term is found in a heading

-The basic theme is intentional minimal and does not use them for styling.
+As a base for inheritance by other themes, the ``basic`` theme is intentionally minimal and does not define CSS rules using these.
 Derived themes are encouraged to use these selectors as they see fit.
-For example, the following code would add context-dependent icons to the search result list:
+For example, the following stylesheet adds contextual icons to the search result list:

 .. code-block:: css